 When arranging your schedule, it is important to consider the time necessary to travel from building to building between classes.
 Also consider where you might have to park and the particular accessibility features of the buildings you will be using.
 Be sure to avoid scheduling classes back to back if you need extended test time.
 Disability Support Services can answer questions about campus accessibility.

 The DSS student lounge provides an informal location for students to meet.
 Lockers are available for both short term and semester use.
 Personal computers may be used by students to check e-mail, grades etc. Students Taking Aim at Challenges (STAC) also meets regularly in the lounge.

 Students Taking Aim at Challenges

-Students Taking Aim at Challenges (STAC) is a polity-funded club for students with and without disabilities.
+Students Taking Aim at Challenges (STAC) is a club for students with and without disabilities.
 STAC's goals are to increase accessibility, promote awareness of issues faced by individuals with disabilities and to provide socialization opportunities for club members.
 Information about the club and meeting dates/times are available through the DSS office.